aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1458-Clustering Algorithms:  Hierarchical Clustering.md

-* The dendrograms for our data points will look something like below.
+* The dendrograms for our data points will look something like the below diagram.